Revocation of the special status of Jammu and Kashmir: Background

-Since the partition of India and Pakistan on religious lines, the Hindutva organizations in India have stated that Jammu and Kashmir is an integral, inseparable part of India.
+Since the partition of India and Pakistan on religious lines, Hindu nationalist organizations in India, including in Jammu and Kashmir, have stated that Jammu and Kashmir is an integral, inseparable part of India.
 As in past election manifestos, the Bharatiya Janata Party included the integration of Jammu and Kashmir among its campaign promises for the 2019 Indian general election.
 The BJP and its allies won a landslide majority in the Lok Sabha, the lower house of the Indian Parliament.
 On 5 August 2019, India issued a Presidential order superseding the 1954 order that made all the provisions of the Indian constitution applicable to Jammu and Kashmir.
 Following the resolutions passed in both houses of the parliament, the President of India issued a further order on 6 August declaring all the clauses of Article 370 except clause 1 to be inoperative.

-On 5 August 2019, some political parties of Jammu and Kashmir met at the home of Farooq Abdullah and released a joint statement, called Gupkar Declaration, that pledged to defend and safeguard the identity, autonomy and special status of Jammu and Kashmir.
+On 5 August 2019, some political parties of Jammu and Kashmir met at the home of politician Farooq Abdullah and released a joint statement, called the People's Alliance for Gupkar Declaration, that pledged to defend and safeguard the identity, autonomy and special status of Jammu and Kashmir.